-The ALS Canada Research Program is led by Dr. David Taylor, Director of Research at ALS Canada.
+The ALS Canada Research Program is led by Dr. David Taylor, Vice-President, Research at ALS Canada.

 Contact David: 905.248.2052 x202 @ALSCanresearch

 Q: What is ALS Canada’s role in ALS Research?

 A: ALS Canada is the sole national non-profit organization providing funds for ALS researchers across Canada.
 As part of our charitable purpose, our vision is to make ALS a treatable, not terminal disease by 2024.
 To fulfill this vision ALS Canada administers and funds a National ALS Research Program.

 Q: Does ALS Canada conduct research?